 RA4WVPN really shines when it comes to their torrenting policy; they place absolutely no restrictions on it as long as you’re using the right nodes or servers.
 You can use RA4WVPN to torrent from their Romanian and Russian servers to avoid any DMCA complaints.
 They strictly disallow torrenting on other servers due to “DMCA & other complaints.”

-Using VPNs for P2P sharing and torrenting keeps your personal data safe, and it’s good to know that RA4W VPN has your back.
+Using VPNs for P2P sharing and torrenting keeps your personal data safe, and it’s good to know that RA4WVPN has your back.
 If you break their ToS and torrent on any of the restricted servers, don’t be surprised if you receive a DMCA report.

 Pricing & Plans: Cheap, cheap, cheap (is there a bird in here?)

-A redeeming factor is that RA4W VPN is very, very cheap.
+A redeeming factor is that RA4WVPN is very, very cheap.
 It used to start at $3.49 but they’ve bumped up the prices up recently.
-Today, it starts at $3.49 for a rolling month-by-month subscription, the price ranges top out at $49.99 for an entire lifetime’s access.
-Why anybody would bother buying the monthly subscriptions is beyond us. $50 or so is a bargain, that is, if everything suits your needs.
+Today, it starts at $4.99 for a rolling month-by-month subscription.

 It is worth noting that there is no money-back guarantee (let’s be honest, you won’t be losing much if the service turns out to not suit your needs exactly) unless there’s a major technical issue.
 This is outlined in more detail through their Terms of Service.